Model shops are the fastest-growing fixture on the British High Street.

 Securing finance is one of the key challenges facing any start-up.
 While the banks remain an important source of funding, many are unwilling to lend to small firms.
 But banks are not the only option for your new venture.
-Listen to our podcast to understand some of the ways in which you might find the funding you need.

 4. Look for premises